Valisback/Tire-Sticker-Recognizer/README.md

 # Tire Sticker Recognition

 Tire Sticker Recognition is an Android app aiming at scanning tire stickers on cars and automatically extracting information with OCR ([Optical Caracter Recognition](https://en.wikipedia.org/wiki/Optical_character_recognition)).
-It automatically recognized specific text through the user's camera and parses it to retrieve relevant information from [Simple Tire](https://simpletire.com/.
+It automatically recognizes specific text through the user's camera and parses it to retrieve relevant information from [Simple Tire](https://simpletire.com/)'s website.

 ## Dependencies